msssk/intern-tutorial/README.md

 ## Step 3: Write a unit test

-There are several different popular syntaxes for writing unit tests, and Intern comes with built-in support for the three most common: [BDD](https://github.com/theintern/intern/wiki/Writing-Tests#bdd), [TDD](https://github.com/theintern/intern/wiki/Writing-Tests#tdd), and [object](https://github.com/theintern/intern/wiki/Writing-Tests#object).
+There are several different popular syntaxes for writing unit tests, and Intern comes with built-in support for the three most common: [BDD](https://github.com/theintern/intern/wiki/Writing-Tests-with-Intern#bdd), [TDD](https://github.com/theintern/intern/wiki/Writing-Tests-with-Intern#tdd), and [object](https://github.com/theintern/intern/wiki/Writing-Tests-with-Intern#object).
 In this tutorial, we will use the **object** syntax, but this is an individual preference.
 All of these interfaces support the same functionality, so pick whichever one you think is the clearest when you start writing your own tests!

 Before getting any further into writing tests, we need to take a moment to review the terminology that is used by Intern:

 * An **assertion** is a function call that verifies that a variable contains (or a function returns) an expected, correct, value (e.g. `assert.isTrue(someVariable, 'someVariable should be true')`)
 * A **test interface** is a programming interface for registering tests with Intern
 * A **test case** (or, just **test**) is a function that makes calls to application code and makes assertions about what it should have done
-* A **test suite** is a collection of tests (and, optionally, sub–test-suites) that are related to each other
+* A **test suite** is a collection of tests (and, optionally, sub-test-suites) that are related to each other
 * A **test module** is a JavaScript module in AMD format that contains test suites

 These pieces can be visualized in a hierarchy, like this: